Teriks/pake/docs/source/runningpake.rst

                             with doc strings present will be shown.
       -f FILE, --file FILE  Pakefile path(s).
-This switch can be used more than once, all specified pakefiles will be executed in order.
-If a file resides in a directory other than the current directory, pake will change directories to the files directory; if -C is specified in that case pake will change to the directory specified by -C instead.
+This switch can be used more than once, all specified pakefiles will be executed in order with the current directory as the working directory (unless -C is specified).

 Return Codes
 ------------